 Check the laws in the state you live in.
-Where the federal government’s COBRA Act requires businesses with 20 or more employees, some States have Mini-Cobra laws governing continuing medical insurance legislation.
-Most of them require small businesses, those with fewer than 20 employees, to provide access to the workers existing health insurance.
+Where the federal government’s COBRA Act requires businesses with 20 or more employees, some states have Mini-COBRA laws governing continuing medical insurance legislation.
+Most of them require small businesses, those with 19 or fewer employees, to provide access to the worker’s existing health insurance.

 If you are fairly healthy and still want to remain insured, alternatives to COBRA insurance may be available based on where you live.
 Short-term health insurance is a popular option and available in most states.
 This can protect you from high medical costs of new injuries or new illnesses that unexpectedly occur while allowing you to use any licensed doctor.
 Coverage is available up to $1 million per person.